 We will then either refuse or grant a licence.
 Licences will have certain standard conditions relating to the management of the property and may have other conditions requiring, for example, the installation of further amenities.

-Some flats are also covered under the Additional Licensing Scheme and some buildings with flats may require a licence or more than one licence.
+Some flats are also covered under the Additional Licensing Scheme and some buildings with flats may require a licence or more than one type of licence.

-(where there are 3 or more occupants from 2 or more households, see the definition for households above)
+(where there are 3 or more occupants from 2 or more households, see the definition for households below this is a HMO)

 - Converted blocks of flats